Wisc-HCI/NIST_Benchmark/doc/setup.md

 * Opening a new docker terminal:
     ```bash
     docker ps  # This will show you running containers w/ their ID
-    docker exec it <CONTAINER_ID> bash  # This will open the container's terminal
+    docker exec -it <CONTAINER_ID> bash  # This will open the container's terminal
     source devel/setup.sh  # Run this in the container's terminal
     ```